APPLICATION FOR PROVE IT IS OPEN NOW!

 Complete your form here.

-In Section I of your application, you are required to name a core group of individuals who are presenting the proposal for your project.
-The first individual must be designated as the “Leader” or “Chair” and will be the official contact person for the SGA with regard to all aspects of the Prove It! program.
-You must include a maximum of four additional contacts on this form who have agreed to be responsible for your submitted project.
-At least one member of your group must be planning on being enrolled at UMBC for the entire 2019-2020 academic year.
-Student ID numbers (the number on the lower left portion of your Red Card) are required information for the purpose of verifying academic standing and undergraduate status.
+In Section I of your application, you are required to give your idea a name and name a core group of individuals(at least three and no more than five) who are presenting the proposal for your project.
+Each group must designate a “Leader” or “Chair” and will be the official contact person for the SGA with regard to all aspects of the Prove It! initiative.
+You must include a maximum of four additional contacts on this form who have agreed to be responsible for the submitted project.
+At least one member of your group must be planning on being enrolled at UMBC for the entire 2025-2026 academic year.
+Student ID numbers are required information for the purpose of verifying academic standing and undergraduate status.

 Section II: